eldarcelik-symphony/ai-upskilling-eldarcelik/l2/capstone/books-library/supabase/README.md

 2. Copy the contents of `supabase/schema.sql`
 3. Paste it into the SQL Editor and run it

-**Note**: If you encounter errors about existing triggers or policies, the schema includes `DROP IF EXISTS` statements to handle this safely.

 This will create:

 - `users` table with authentication integration
 - `books` table for library inventory
 - `borrowed_books` table for tracking loans
-- Proper indexes and constraints
+- Performance indexes for optimal query speed
-- Row Level Security (RLS) policies (simplified for development)
+- Row Level Security (RLS) policies for data protection
-- Automatic triggers for data consistency
+- Automatic triggers for data consistency and business logic
+- Functions for automatic user creation and book availability tracking

 ## 5. Verify Setup